jakzo/composable-config/docs/typescript.md

 # Composable Config - TypeScript

 This library is designed to work beautifully with TypeScript.
 When you declare the shapes of your config, it will automatically infer the type of the outputted config value object.
+Notice in the quick-start example in the readme that there's not a single type declared.
+Everything is inferred automatically!

 However there are a few gotchas which you should be wary of: